HOW TO USE A KITCHENAID® STAND MIXER IN 9 EASY STEPS

 NOTE: Do not store your accessories on the beater shaft.
 You can keep them in the mixing bowl for easy and accessible storage.

-KitchenAid offers over 10 stand mixer attachments to help you explore new recipes, techniques, and inspirations.
+Stand mixer attachments can transform your mixer into a food grinder, grain mill, pasta press, shredder, sifter, dicer and more, making the mixer a go-to for nearly any kind of recipe.
+KitchenAid brand offers over 10 stand mixer attachments to help you explore new recipes, techniques, and inspirations.
 Attachments transform your stand mixer so you can:

 You don’t need a stand mixer attachment for mixing, beating, whipping or kneading tasks.
 However, attachments can transform your stand mixer into one of the most versatile countertop appliances in your kitchen.
-Attachments let you take your cooking and baking to the next level, try new techniques, and discover new favorites.
+Attachments let you take your cooking and baking to the next level, try new techniques and discover new favorites.
+Take a look at how to use some of KitchenAid brand's most-loved attachments with the articles below.

 If you are using an attachment with your KitchenAid® stand mixer, omit step #2 above about selecting and inserting an accessory.
 Instead, follow these steps to install your chosen attachment.
 The steps are the same no matter which model, type or size of stand mixer you have.